About a month ago, I found myself in the unfortunate predicament of needing to break into a car with my husband.

 The Curse of the Wii

-After our elopement and settling into a new life together, Michael and I developed a routine that involved playing video games together on a Saturday night.
+After settling into a new life together, Michael and I developed a routine that involved playing video games together on a Saturday night.
 Thinking it might be interesting to play a few rounds of virtual tennis, bowling, or archery, I suggested we set up my Wii alongside the other five consoles in the apartment.

 But like most hardcore gamers, Michael had zero interest in my poor little Wii – and so I left it at my parents’ apartment to gather dust.